vestrada64/WDI-DT-55/work/w10/d2/02-04-props-and-state/02-04-props-and-state.md

 ![multi-inc](https://docs.google.com/drawings/d/e/2PACX-1vRILieQUnPXoYPkoNeblsG95SH0cxWG0oW34jmVMRUHKOkYK4lcNeEHLajkCbFruTbxeMZ1jCD5Gwms/pub?w=820&h=503)

-Whenever you click "Increment" the number above each button should increment by one.
+Whenever you click "Increment" the number above each and **every** button should increment by one.

 You should have two types of components: